teddylindstrom/thebigbangtheorygame/README.md

 # thebigbangtheorygame
-Rock paper scissors lizard Spock
+Rock Paper Scissors Lizard Spock
 Let's Play!
 Rock, Paper, Scissors, Lizard, Spock.
 Let's Play! is a site with a simple Rock, Paper, Scissors game.
-This game is designed for adults and children alike.
+Using simple gestures this game suits everyone from ages 5 and up.
 It provides the rules of the game, and buttons to select your choice during play.
 Users will compete against the completely random selection of the computer, ensuring a fair result.

 Screens mockup